Stung by U.S. sanction threats, EU seeks ways to boost the euro

 He said the Commission, the EU’s executive, supported the development of a bloc-wide instant-payment system that could increase the euro’s 35% share of the market for global transactions, and challenge U.S. dominance in card payments.

-The European Central Bank has set up an infrastructure to settle euro payments in a few seconds, but banks have so far been reluctant to join the system, favoring national schemes.
+The European Central Bank has set up an infrastructure to settle euro payments in a few seconds, but banks have so far been reluctant to join the system, favouring national schemes.

 The EU is also discussing with foreign countries, like Ukraine and India, how to facilitate the issuance of part of their public debt in euros, one EU official said.